 Kudos to Ste.
 Michelle for accurately labeling this wine, and also for the Riesling sweetness scale on the back of all their Rieslings.
 Firm Yakima Valley fruit is the backbone here, tart and spicy, with bright flavors of pear and apple.
 A juicy, palate-cleansing style.

-Ken's Wine Guide(From 2006 Vintage) This wine opens with a very appealing ripe peach like bouquet.
+Ken's Wine Guide(2006 Vintage) This wine opens with a very appealing ripe peach like bouquet.
 On the palate, this light bodied wine is dry, crisp, clean, and has minerally lime like flavors.
 The finish is dry, slightly tingly, a...